 An FAQ page can include all types of questions, from insurance-related questions to questions about the techniques you use, how to find your office, and what platform you use for video calls.
 An FAQ page saves you time during sessions and reduces clients’ fears of the unknown when starting therapy.

 2.2.
 Serve the needs of your current clients

 Websites are marketing tools that help you reach potential clients and referral sources, but they also assist current clients with information.

 A therapist website is like a catalog that has lots of information in one easy-to-find place.
 Your clients will appreciate it.

 When you’re a psychologist, people come to you as strangers and need to open up.
 Your future patients will likely tell you very delicate and personal things.
 That’s why you need to establish a certain level of trust.
 Start gaining trust with your website by placing testimonials from your current patients.

 Testimonials and reviews usually go at the bottom of your home page or on a corresponding testimonials page.
 You can choose whatever design you find appropriate; just make sure it’s logical and the testimonials are easy to notice.

 If you have any reviews on your Google My Business profile, it’s a good idea to create a carousel and embed Google reviews on your website.
-It’s easy to do with the help of WordPress plugins or the Google My Business API — just install a widget or click and choose which reviews to add.
+It’s easy to do with the help of WordPress plugins or the Google My Business API — just install a booking page or click and choose which reviews to add.

 2.4.
 Streamline the intake process